 Many animals lick the genitalia before and after copulation, for example ring-tailed lemurs, to assess whether the female is ready to mate.
 There is one report of a female orangutan that often interrupted copulation for short periods of time by stimulating her partner’s penis with her hand, licking it, or putting it in her mouth before climbing back onto the male.
 Interestingly, the short-nosed fruit bat Cynopterus sphinx also regularly practices fellatio.

 Animals having oral sex: the bonobos

-The social organization of these nearly chimpanzee-identical primates provides a clue to the evolutionary advantages of their intense sex lives: sometimes males rub their penises against each other while females have genital sex with each other, probably as a peaceful way to resolve conflicts and thus maintain group stability.
+The social organization of these nearly chimpanzee-identical primates provides a clue to the evolutionary advantages of their intense sex lives: sometimes males rub their penises together while females have genital sex with each other, probably as a peaceful way to resolve conflicts and thus maintain group stability.

-Because of their polygamous nature (they do not have a steady partner) and because sexual encounters are not limited to mating season but occur throughout the year, it has been possible to document practices thought to be unique to humans, such as oral sex.
+Because of their polygamous nature (they do not have a steady partner) and because sexual encounters are not limited to the mating season but extend throughout the year, it was possible to document practices thought to be unique to humans, such as oral sex.

 In addition, some female specimens have been observed to use sticks, stones, and other tools to rub their genitals with for the sole purpose of experiencing pleasure, another feature that brings their sexual behavior closer to that of humans.